wngfra/can2wifi2ros/README.md

 # can2wifi2ros
-Arduino CAN-to-WiFi via ROS2 project
+A ROS2 package for CAN2Wifi Arduino module

 ## Dependencies
 * (Arduino CAN)[https://github.com/sandeepmistry/arduino-CAN]